We believe everyone has the right to a quality education.

 We recognise technology has an important role to play in overcoming these barriers.

-learners in over 190 countries
+learners impacted by the pandemic in over 190 countries

 The COVID-19 crisis has made things worse, impacting nearly 1.6 billion learners in over 190 countries

-have benefited from our Connected Education Programme to date
+students have benefited from our Connected Education Programme to date

 Vodafone has built a number of digital education solutions across Europe and Africa.